341 MEETING OF CREDITORS

 Note – Private work badges will not be accepted, photo identification must be issued by relevant federal or state agency.

 If you cannot attend the 341 meeting of creditors, you should let your attorney know as far in advance as possible.
 Given the volume of bankruptcy cases, it is standard Trustee policy not to grant an adjournment of a 341 meeting unless there is a medical emergency (proof required).
-If a petitioner does not attend a 341 meeting of creditors, the Trustee will ask the United States Bankruptcy Court to dismiss the bankruptcy case.
+If a debtor does not attend a 341 meeting of creditors, the Trustee will ask the United States Bankruptcy Court to dismiss the bankruptcy case.

 Note – Spouses and third parties with power of attorney may not represent the debtor at a 341 meeting.
 Two exceptions are: